-The clinic has 1095 cases awaiting screening and investigation and 254 cases under investigation.
-Of the cases awaiting investigation, 379 are "pending", meaning that the AIC has received an initial inquiry but no response.
-Although there is still a backlog, we have reduced it by 191 cases in our last report and more than double that amount than from a year ago.
+The clinic has 625cases awaiting screening and investigation and 150 cases under investigation.
+Of the cases awaiting investigation, 427 are "pending", meaning that the AIC has received an initial inquiry but no response.
+Although there is still a backlog, we have reduced it by nearly 400 cases in our last report.
 We continue to close cases if we do not receive a response within one year of sending a questionnaire to the prisoner, so we expect a number of these cases will be closed.
 Cases without a viable legal claim of actual innocence claim are closed after the preliminary investigation.
 Cases with a viable legal claim of actual innocence are placed on the waiting list of cases to be investigated.

 Our backlog still persists because we continue to get more requests for assistance than we have had in the past.
-In this quarter, we received 34 more requests than in the previous quarter.
+In this quarter, we received 40 more requests than we did in the prior quarter.
 We also continue to take a small number of cases from the Forensic Project in Austin as well as two cases originally referred to the Travis County Conviction Integrity Unit.